Every day in the U.S., the number of people being vaccinated against COVID-19 grows.

 “What’s important here is that a sufficient amount of time has passed from when they received the vaccine,” Dr. Kasper said.
 “So if somebody receives the vaccine on a Monday and contracts COVID-19 the following day, that does not count as a vaccine breakthrough.
 There has not been sufficient time for the body to create the protective immune response that we know will occur as usually two to four weeks pass after receiving the vaccine.”

+According to the CDC, a “breakthrough” case is when a person tests positive for COVID-19 at least two weeks after becoming fully vaccinated (either receiving a one-dose vaccine or the second dose of a two-shot vaccine).
 While the CDC is investigating thousands of reported vaccine breakthrough cases, it is still a very small percentage of those who have received the full dose.

 Vaccine breakthrough is expected